James I of Scotland

-To secure his position in the Scottish court, James launched pre-emptive attacks on some of his nobles beginning in 1425 with his close kinsmen, the Albany Stewarts.
-This led to the execution of Duke Murdoch and his sons.
-In 1427 James summoned the Highland clans to a sitting of parliament in Inverness, and they came in great numbers.
-There, James unscrupulously had some murdered and imprisoned others, including Alexander, Lord of the Isles, along with his mother, Mariota, Countess of Ross.
-This betrayal effectively destroyed any peace he might have had with them.
+To secure his position, James launched pre-emptive attacks on some of his nobles beginning in 1425 with his close kinsmen, the Albany Stewarts, resulting in the execution of Duke Murdoch and his sons.
+In 1428, James detained Alexander, Lord of the Isles, while attending a parliament in Inverness.
 Archibald, 5th Earl of Douglas, was arrested in 1431, followed by George, Earl of March, in 1434.
-The fate of the hostages in England was ignored by Scotland's ruling elite and the repayment money was diverted into the construction of Linlithgow Palace and other schemes.
-In August 1436, James's siege of Roxburgh Castle failed, and he subsequently faced an ineffective attempt by Sir Robert Graham to arrest him at a general council.
-On the night of 20/21 February 1437, James was assassinated in Perth during a failed coup by his uncle Walter Stewart, Earl of Atholl.
-Queen Joan, though wounded, escaped the attackers and reached Edinburgh Castle to be reunited with her son, the new King James II.
+The plight of the ransom hostages held in England was ignored, and the repayment money was diverted into the construction of Linlithgow Palace and other grandiose schemes.
+In August 1436, James failed in his siege of the English-held Roxburgh Castle and then faced an ineffective attempt by Sir Robert Graham to arrest him at a general council.
+James was assassinated at Perth on the night of 20/21 February 1437 in a failed coup by his uncle Walter Stewart, Earl of Atholl.
+Queen Joan, although wounded, managed to evade the attackers and reached her son, now King James II, in Edinburgh Castle.

 Prince and Steward of Scotland

 James was probably born in late July 1394 at Dunfermline Abbey, 27 years after the marriage of his parents, Robert III and Annabella Drummond.
 It was also at Dunfermline under his mother's care that James would have spent most of his early childhood.
-He was seven years old when his mother died in 1401, and a year later his elder brother David, Duke of Rothesay, was probably murdered by their uncle Robert Stewart, Duke of Albany, after being held at Albany's Falkland Castle.
-James, now heir to the throne, was the only barrier to the Albany Stewarts' royal ambitions.
-In 1402 Albany and his close ally Archibald, 4th Earl of Douglas, were absolved of Rothesay's death allowing Albany's reappointment as King's Lieutenant.
+The prince was seven years old when his mother died in 1401.
+A year later, his elder brother David, Duke of Rothesay was probably murdered by their uncle Robert Stewart, Duke of Albany, after being held at Albany's Falkland Castle.
+Prince James, now heir to the throne, was the only impediment to the transfer of the royal line to the Albany Stewarts.
+In 1402, Albany and his close ally Archibald, 4th Earl of Douglas were exonerated of any involvement in Rothesay's death, clearing the way for Albany's re-appointment as the king's lieutenant.